About My Guarantee

 A: I enclose detailed instructions on how to complete the process after purchase, however below is a brief overview: 1) Once you receive the plates from me, you will send the plates, original vehicle registration (not a photocopy), and your payment for the YOM application fee of $251.65 to the Kingston MTO office for inspection and approval.
 Please note that some pairs will require an extra fee of $32 to transfer an existing record on file.
 Read more about this under Q11 (Terminated Plates).
 Kingston is the only office in Ontario that processes YOM applications.
 Plates must be mailed as there is no in-person service counter.
 2) After being approved, the MTO will mail your plates back along with a letter of approval which serves as your plate ownership.
 A response can be expected within 2-4 weeks.
 3) Bring all of this to your local MTO service counter, purchase a validation sticker and have the plates registered to your classic.
 You can also follow the MTO’s website for more information on these steps.

 A: Yes.
 As with any other plates licensed in the province of Ontario, the MTO requires a yearly validation sticker to be purchased and affixed to the rear plate, top right corner.
 The problem - many old Year of Manufacture plates have embossed lettering in this area.
 In this case, you can legally attach a mini bracket (as detailed in Chapter 29, Section (1) (c) (ii) of the Highway Traffic act) to the plate near the area in question to display the sticker.
 Up until now, owners would have to fabricate something to solve the issue.
 YOMplates now has a no-nonsense, stylish solution called StickerTAB!
 No more fuss or head-scratching.
-Please click here or on the images below to read more about StickerTAB.
+Please click here to read more about StickerTAB.

 Alternatively, for pairs 1955 onwards (which are the same size as current plates) you can also purchase a plastic license plate cover from your local auto parts store on which you can place the sticker.